Portraits T-U-V

 The Landed Estates database tells us about Ash Hill: “The residence of a branch of the Coote family in the 18th century, possibly held from the Barons Carbery.
 Ash Hill is referred to by Wilson as the seat of Chudleigh Coote in 1786.
 Bought by Eyre Evans from Chidley Coote in 1794 (see sale rental 6 July 1878).
 Eyre Evans held the property in fee throughout the first half of the 19th century.”
 [4]

 Eyre and Mary had a son also named Eyre Evans (1773-1856).
 It was he who purchased Ash Hill Towers, and who hired Charles Frederick Anderson to renovate.
 He married Anna Maunsell of Limerick.
-This Eyre was Justice of the Peace and Deputy Lieutenant of County Limerick.
+This Eyre Evans was Justice of the Peace and Deputy Lieutenant of County Limerick.

 Eyre Evans (1773-1856) and Anna Maunsell had many children.
-Their son, another Eyre (1806-1852), lived at Ash Hill, and married Sophia Crofton, daughter of Edward Crofton, 3rd Baronet Lowther-Crofton, of The Moate, County Roscommon.
+Their son, another Eyre (1806-1852), lived at Ash Hill, and married Sophia Crofton, daughter of Edward Crofton, 3rd Baronet Lowther-Crofton of The Moate, County Roscommon.

 Eyre and Sophia’s son Elystan Eyre Evans (1845-1888) inherited Ash Hill.
 His father died when he was just seven years old.